camille-le/webapp-kindle-quotations-python/README.md

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)

 ## Features
-* Convert Kindle app's HTML/XML files to CSV
+* Convert Kindle app's HTML/XML files to CSV and download file
+* Convert Kindle app's HTML/XML files to JSON and download file

 ## Installation
 Below is an example of how to get a development environment running.